-US Patent Filing - During 2015 we also announced the issuance of five new US Patents (listed below), bringing the total current number of issued US issued Patents in the Mainstay portfolio to seven:
+US Patents - During 2016 we announced the issuance of two new US Patents, bringing the total current number of issued US issued Patents in the Mainstay portfolio to eight.
+Mainstay continues to add to its portfolio of issued patents and pending patent applications.